jubako/jubako/testimonial.rst

   the end of the url)
 - Cluster has no size information.
 You cannot now directly the size of a cluster.
 For an uncompressed cluster you can find the size quite easily has the header is not compressed.
-But for compressed cluster, you have to uncompress the data (and you don't know the size of the compressed data, nor the uncompressed one) to be able to read the data.
+But for compressed cluster, you have to decompress the data (and you don't know the size of the compressed data, nor the uncompressed one) to be able to read the data.
 - At creation, the size of the "Header"'s datas is not known before you know all